Mitra98t/Flavor/flavor_book/src/introduction.md

 > Add more of those here...

 **Syntax highlighting!**
-To highlight the syntax of NovaScript throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until I figure out how to create custom highlighting for NovaScript) so it might be imperfect.
+To highlight the syntax of Flavor throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until I figure out how to create custom highlighting for Flavor) so it might be imperfect.

 ## Some design choices